ModernBots/selfhost/README.md

     - It should look like `echo "DISCORD=abcdefg" > .env`
 - Type `sed -i 's/"info", "tasks"]/]/g` and hit <kbd>Enter</kbd>
 - Type `python3 src/bot.py` and hit <kbd>Enter</kbd>
+> To have the bot still running when you close the session, install **and** run `tmux` before running this command!
 - Go back to the [Discord Developer Portal](https://discord.com/developers) and open the app you created
 - Open the sidebar and click on "Oauth2", then click on "URL Generator"
 - Under "SCOPES", check the "bot" **AND** the "applications.commands" boxes
 - Under "GENERAL PERMISSIONS", check the "Administrator" box
 - Copy the URL at the bottom and open it in a new tab
-- Select your server from the dropdown, click the "Continue" button, click the "Authorize" button, and fill out the hCaptcha if needed.
+- Select your server from the dropdown, click the "Continue" button, click the "Authorize" button, and fill out the hCaptcha if needed

 # **Congrats!** The bot is now in your server!